thegedge/personal-site/_posts/dev/2012-09-27-jekyll-and-github.md

 title: Jekyll and GitHub
 category: dev
 tags: [web, jekyll]
+description: Working around a GitHub pages issues when using a filter in a Liquid assign tag.
 ---

 So when I created my personal site with Jekyll, I was using the latest version.
 Everything looked